raheelam98/Modern_AI_Python/00_python_colab/quizz_lesson_03_04.md

 ---

+What will be the output of ~5 in Python?
+B) -6
+Which of the following is a binary operator?
+D) All of the above What does the // operator do in Python?
+B) Floor division What is the output of 8 % 3?
+A) 2
+What will 5 == 5.0 return in Python?
+A) True
+What is the result of 8 <= 8?
+A) True
+What is the output of not (True or False)?
+B) False What is the meaning of x //= 3?
+C) x = x // 3
+What is the result of x = 2 when x = 4?
+B) 8
+Which of the following is an identity operator?
+B) is What is the difference between == and is?
+A) == checks value equality, is checks reference Which of the following is a membership operator?
+C) Both A and B What is the result of 'a' in 'apple'?
+A) True
+What will 'z' not in 'pizza' return?
+B) False
+Which membership operator checks if an element exists in a sequence?
+A) in

+---

 # Explanation

 **The ~ (bitwise NOT) operator in Python inverts all bits of a number and is equivalent to -(n+1).**